atari-monk/doc-site/coding/log.md

 This was in context of config/key-value storage files.
 Next: Move layer 3 code to its class.
 Use it in 2 packages.

+### 16:24

+ConfigStorageInteraction class in lib and used in first package.

+### 18:10

+ConfigStorageInteraction used in secod package.